-Although Hy-Tone had employed matrix numbers in an 1100 series before, the numbers here appear to be from the same series as was used for three sessions on Marl Young's Sunbeam label in September of 1946.
+Although Hy-Tone had employed matrix numbers in an 1100 series before, the numbers here are from the same series as was used for three sessions on Marl Young's Sunbeam label in August and September of 1946.
 Miracle (in its very early stages, June 1946), and Gold Seal in August and September 1946.
 Rondo also made recordings in this series between June and October 1946.
-Some comments by pianist Max Miller, who both used Bachman Studio on Carmen Avenue for many of his own recording sessions, and was also affiliated with Gold Seal around this time, lead us to believe that the 1000 matrix series originated there.
+Some comments by pianist Max Miller, who used Myron Bachman's Studio on Carmen Avenue for many of his own recording sessions, and was affiliated with Gold Seal around this time, have led us to believe that the 1000 matrix series originated there.
 John Steiner also used Bachman Studio during this period.

-It looks as though this session immediately followed one by organist Marsh McCurdy and pianist Bob Peary for Rondo ( July 1946, which included matrix 1097), and preceded sessions for Rondo by pianist Jimmy Blade (matrix numbers 1103-1106) and organist Elmer Ihrke (including matrix 1107), both done in August.
+It looks as though this session immediately followed one by organist Marsh McCurdy and pianist Bob Peary for Rondo (July 1946, which included matrix 1097), and preceded sessions for Rondo by pianist Jimmy Blade (matrix numbers 1103-1106) and organist Elmer Ihrke (including matrix 1107), both done in August.

-One argument in favor of an August or September date is that Freddie Williams, after some years of inactivity as a leader, took a band into the Grand Terrace Ballroom.
+One reason for his presence on this session is that Freddie Williams, after some years of inactivity as a leader, was about to take a band into the Grand Terrace Ballroom.
 He posted an "indefinite" contract with Musicians Union Local 208 on September 5.
 Williams saw an opportunity to get back to work as a musician; if so it was short-lived, as the Terrace was known for fitful attempts at revival.
-The ballroom's management would continue off and on with these fizzlers until 1957, enlisting in their lost cause such leaders as King Kolax (1955 and 1956), Sun Ra (1955), Elmore James (1956), and even Bill Martin (1957).
+The ballroom's management would continue off and on with these fizzlers until 1957, enlisting in their lost cause such leaders as King Kolax (1955 and 1956), Sun Ra (1955), Elmore James (1956), and even former Hy-Tone artist Bill Martin (1957).

 Hy-Tone 22, an item previously unknown to discography, surfaced in August 2002 at a Joel Slotnikoff auction.
 Copies of the better known Hy-Tone 23 are in the collections of Mike Kredinac and Robert Campbell.
 The title "Nat's Blues" makes it pretty obvious that the featured alto saxophonist is Nat Jones, one of Freddie Williams' favorite musicians.
 The string bass player, who was recorded unusually well on this session, sounds like Henry Fort from the two Bill Martin outings.